-Fat Transfer to the breast vs Breast Implants: Making an Informed Choice
+Fat Transfer to the Breast vs Breast Implants: Making an Informed Choice

 Understanding Breast Implants

-If you are more leaning towards implants, you can further educate yourself by learning more about implants choices.
-Read Saline vs Silicone and explore the other considerations you will be discussing with your board certified plastic surgeon during a consultation.
+you can further educate yourself by learning more about implants choices.
+Read Saline vs Silicone and explore the other decisions you’ll review with your board-certified plastic surgeon.

 Breast Implant Advantages